LearnWeb3DAO/Flow-Track/FNS-Part-1.md

 Quite similar to the `NFT` resource, the `Collection` resource is also split into Public and Private portions.
 If we think about it in terms of data being stored in a user's account, the user's account will never store `NFT` data directly.
 Rather, it will store a `Collection` resource which inside it contains one (or more) `NFT` resources.

-As such, to access information about a specific NFT, a third-party must first reference the Public portion of the Collection, load a specific NFT from within that collection, and then use the Public portion of the NFT resource to get it's information.
+As such, to access information about a specific NFT, a third-party must first reference the Public portion of the Collection, load a specific NFT from within that collection, and then use the Public portion of the NFT resource to get its information.

 Therefore, the Public portion of the Collection implements functions that let third-party users look at Public portions of the NFTs contained within the collection.